Autostronomy/AstroPhot/README.md

 ## Documentation

-Further documentation is in development.
-In the meantime you can contact the author [Connor Stone](https://connorjstone.com/) for any questions not answered by the tutorials.
+You can find the documentation at [this site](https://connorstoneastro.github.io/AutoProf-2/) which covers many of the main use cases for AutoProf.
+For more advanced situations feel free to contact the author [Connor Stone](https://connorjstone.com/) for any questions not answered by the documentation or tutorials.

 ## Model Org Chart